Naviras93/Notebooks/README.md

 >create-jdbc-resource --connectionpoolid jpa_notebooksdb_postgresql_pool jdbc/notebooksdb

 If all of those above steps were completed then they don't need to be done again.

-Example data for the database will be generated when the application runs.